-Man who imported 24kg of cocaine into Northland jailed for 15 years
+Frenchman who imported 24kg of cocaine into Northland jailed for 15 years

 He had checked into the room using the name Richard Ngom.

 Yonkwa-Dingom was arrested in Kerikeri and police located a number of items including a cellphone, an iPod, a laptop, rooms keys, and newly bought backpacks.
-He refused to provide police with the pass codes to access the 'Silent Phone'.
+He refused to provide police with the pass codes to access the "Silent Phone".